0xanonymeow/react-challenges/README.md

 ## React Challenges Solutions

-This repository contains my solutions to various React challenges.
-Each challenge is solved in a separate directory, and includes a brief description of the challenge along with my implementation.
+This repository contains my solutions to various React challenges, each of which is presented on a separate page with my implementation.

 ### List of Challenges